Kyvyas/CV/README.md

 In addition to the above, I interned at the Campaign for Science and Engineering (CaSE) during my MSc.
 I learnt a great deal during both internships, not least the ability to prioritise and work to very specific policy briefs.

+### Footnote

+The last few months have been quite remarkable, I did not anticipate that I would enjoy the process of becoming a developer so much.
+I spent the whole of our final week continuing to code instead of writing my CV, simply because I enjoyed it so much.
+Thinking back to the first few weeks at Makers Academy, it is remarkable to see how much we are all now capable of.
+I hope that I can continue to learn, develop my skills and contribute to writing clean and beautiful software.
+  >"The end of all our exploring will be to arrive at the start and know that place for the first time" - T.S Eliot